dummybob/blog/blog/2018-08/automated-database-deployments-adhoc-scripts.md

 I am going to be writing a database script for this use case.

-"As a business analyst, I need to clean up a data issue for a user."
+_As a business analyst, I need to clean up a data issue for a user._

 A couple of questions come to mind: